 "I cannot imagine that someone who has been so devoted to mixing high and low and to re-wearing stuff is going to spend tons of money on custom maternity wear," she said.
 "I think she'll continue as she has prior to her pregnancy."

 Maternity retailers may well be breaking out the bubblegum cigars in celebration.
 When Middleton wore a purple Prabal Gurung dress during her trip to Singapore earlier this year, online retailer MyHabit.com sold out of its stock of the wool and silk number in under an hour, despite the $599 price.
 The $340 Reiss dress Middleton wore last year to meet President Obama and the first lady sold out online within a day and caused Reiss' site to crash twice.

-U.S. favorite A Pea in the Pod doesn’t have a brick and mortar store in Britain, but they do ship internationally, and they gave ABCNews.com a few suggestions for Middleton: a roomy blue blazer, a coral convertible sleeve tunic, and J Brand maternity jeans (Middleton wore J Brand jeans three days in a row during her summer tour of Canada).
+What brands can expect a bump from Middleton's bump?
+Potentially, the UK retailers Isabella Oliver, Seraphine, and Asos.
+U.S. favorite A Pea in the Pod doesn't have a brick and mortar store in Britain, but they do ship internationally, and they gave ABCNews.com a few suggestions for Middleton: a roomy blue blazer, a coral convertible sleeve tunic, and J Brand maternity jeans (Middleton wore J Brand jeans three days in a row during her summer tour of Canada).

 "Of course, we would be thrilled to work with her in any way we can," said Chris Daniel, president of Destination Maternity, which owns A Pea in the Pod.